mattias-jonsson/ansible_role_waitfor_pkgmgmt/README.md

 Ansible Role: ansible_role_waitfor_pkgmgmt
 =========

-An Ansible role that wait for packagemanagemt processes.
+Wait for packagemanagemt processes.
 Can be included in playbooks/roles if there is a need to check for apt/yum/etc. processes before continuing with other tasks.
-This role should support the following Linux distributions.
+This role should support the following Linux distributions:

 <ul>
 <li>Fedora